Ravi Pappu is an Associate Professor of Marketing at the University of Queensland Business School.

 Prior to UNE, he graduated with an MBA and a PG Diploma in marketing, both awarded with Distinction, from the University of Waikato, New Zealand.
 Earlier, Ravi received a Bachelor’s degree in Mechanical engineering from JNTU in India, awarded with First Class and Distinction.

 Further information about Ravi is available at the following links.

-Ravi's research on sponsorship, brand equity, celebrity endorsement, country brand equity and retailer brand equity has been published in various scholarly international marketing journals including the following:
+Ravi's research papers have been read or their full-text downloaded more than 153,000 times as of January 2017.
+His research on sponsorship, brand equity, brand innovativeness, country-of-origin effects, celebrity endorsement, country branding and retailer branding has been published in scholarly international journals including: